Morrisons shopping tricks, tips and hacks to save money

 Visit your local Morrisons at the right time and you could save money by grabbing a load of items that have just been discounted.

-Supermarket workers go around the store putting yellow stickers on products a couple of times a day, discounting items that are either damaged, close to their sell-by date or going out of season, like Easter eggs or advent calendars.
+Supermarket workers go around the store putting yellow stickers on products a couple of times a day, discounting items that are either damaged, close to their sell-by date or going out of season, such as advent calendars or Easter eggs.

 These items tend to get snapped up quickly, but if you know what time the stores start dishing out the yellow labels, you can be there to grab the best of the bargains.